ChetHarrison/jsdoccer/README.md

 ### YAML Templates

-YAML templates should be "slugified" with a `.tpl` extention.
+YAML template file names should be "slugified" with a `.tpl` extention.
 Example:

 The Parser API type "FunctionDeclaration" should have a corresponding template `function-eclaration.tpl`.
 At the moment templates are populated using Lodash (Underscore) templating.
 Because YAML is whitespace sensitive you may have to carefully watch where you place inline script